 Just about everyone has a standard template for papers.
-Word or similar programmes allow this to be set up so it is easily followed by all authors.
+Word or similar programmes allow templates to be set up so they can easily be followed by all authors.
 These templates typically include guidance on:

-Heading levels and sizes/styles - these are really important and must naturally guide readers through the paper's logic.
-Different heading levels provide a way of grouping certain sorts of information to make the paper easier to follow.
+Heading levels and sizes/styles guide a reader through the paper.
+Different heading levels provide a way of grouping certain sorts of information that make the paper easier to follow.
 We don't have strong preferences about levels - just make sure they are clearly distinguishable, easy to read, and used consistently.

-Key headings: issues that must be in papers - the most common one is financial implications.
-But many organisations have their own set of compliance matters which must be addressed in papers.

-The Cabinet Office templates for Cabinet papers have a wide range of compliance matters which must be addressed e.g. gender implications, legislative implications, Bill of Rights compliance etc.

-We know they are important.
-But, these lists of compliance-type headings can easily overwhelm what is otherwise a tight paper.
-We suggest grouping these together in a list.
-You can even make this into a checklist or table in the paper.
-However, if some of these compliance matters raise significant matters, it's still worth a discussion in the paper itself under their own heading.
+Headings for issues that must be covered in papers - the most common one is financial implications.
+But individual Councils have their own set of compliance matters which must be addressed in papers e.g. significance and engagement; impact on rates; implications for local Māori; consistency with the long-term plan; legal implications etc. We know they are important.
+But, these lists of compliance type headings can easily overwhelm what is otherwise a tight paper.
+A better way to address them is to group them together into a checklist or table attached to the paper.
+However, if they raise significant issues - they are still worth covering in the paper itself, each issue discussed under its own heading.

-Standard elements of a paper - include:
+Standard elements of a paper - including:

-- Executive Summary/key points
+- Executive Summary/Key points

 - Purpose/proposal

-- Background/previous decisions.
+- Background/previous decisions...